AbdulmajedAhmad/bitly-URL-shortner/README.md

 A script to automate making short URLs using bit.ly

 ## Usage
-  Run script with command line and pass the URL, if you  passed nothing: script will take last thing in you clipboard.
+  Run the script with command line and pass the URL, if you  passed nothing: script will take last thing in you clipboard.
   The shortned URL will be copied in your clipboard.

 ## Requirments